 - Immigration controls

 - Customs and revenue controls

 - Port health/biosecurity controls

 - Environmental management controls

 - Agricultural/phytosanitary controls

-- Border policing - Cross-border roads, traffic and transport controls - Safety and security controls - Border infrastructure development and maintenance.
+- Border policing

+- Cross-border roads, traffic and transport controls

+- Safety and security controls

+- Border infrastructure development and maintenance.

-6.2.1.2 Exclusive use zone
+6.3.2 Exclusive use zone

-Exclusive zone refers to facility or an area designated within the CCZ of the host partner State for the respective exclusive use and access by border officials of the adjoining partner States for the execution of border controls and related matters.
-This means that South Africa will grant border officials from the adjoining State access to a working area set aside for their exclusive use; and a similar provision will be made for SA officials in the adjoining State.
+An exclusive use zone (EUZ) is a facility or area within the CCZ designated by the host state for exclusive use and access by the partner state's border officials to execute border controls and related matters.
+This means that South Africa will grant border officials from the adjoining state access to a working area set aside for their exclusive use; and a similar provision will be made for South African officials in the adjoining state.

-The international practice8 shows that, in order to protect each State's interests, the host State agencies may not enter an exclusive area, except at the express invitation of an officer from the neighbouring State.
-The only exception to this principle is where a law and order offence has been committed in an exclusive area and the police officers of the host State may enter that area without permission, provided they would otherwise have the power to enter premises under their own law.
-Such powers may only be exercised for the purposes of making arrests (if applicable) or otherwise obtaining evidence.
-However, it is strongly recommended that these powers be exercised based on clear joint operational procedures agreed to by the partner States.
+International practice8 shows that to protect each state's interests, the host state agencies may not enter an exclusive area, except at the express invitation of an officer from the adjoining state.
+The only exception to this principle is where a law and order offence has been committed in an exclusive area.
+The host state's police officers may enter that area without permission, provided that they would otherwise have the power to enter premises under their own law.
+Such powers may only be exercised for the purpose of making arrests (if applicable) or obtaining evidence.
+However, it is strongly recommended that these powers be exercised based on clear joint operational procedures agreed to by the partner states.

-6.3 Extraterritorial application of laws in the CCZ
+6.4 Extraterritorial application of laws in the CCZ

 A distinction is usually made between offences committed in terms of border law enforcement legislation (e.g. immigration) and those committed in terms of criminal law legislation (e.g. murder, theft).
-In the former case, each State has jurisdiction over offences under its border law enforcement legislation that are detected while its officers are undertaking their controls.
-In essence, officers enforcing the border laws and procedures in a control zone must do so according to the border law enforcement legislation of the State that they work for.
-Once the State's officers have completed their border controls, they no longer have jurisdiction on border law enforcement matters, except with the agreement of the officers of the other State.
+In the former, each state has jurisdiction over offences under its border law enforcement legislation that are detected while its officers are undertaking their controls.
+In essence, officers enforcing the border laws and procedures in a control zone must do so according to the border law enforcement legislation of the state that they work for.
+Once the state's officers have completed their border controls, they no longer have jurisdiction on border law enforcement matters, except with the agreement of the officers of the other state.

-Regarding criminal law offences, the accepted approach is that jurisdiction lies with the country in whose territory the offence has been committed.
-Criminal offences will be dealt with according to the territorial jurisdiction of each State and may not be confined to the OSBP arrangements.
-In other words, a crime that is committed in the adjoining State, whether or not border control procedures have been concluded, shall be considered as a crime that was committed against that State.
+Regarding criminal law offences, the accepted approach is that jurisdiction lies with the country in whose territory the offence was committed.
+Criminal offences will be dealt with according to the territorial jurisdiction of each state and may not be confined to the OSBP arrangements.
+In other words, a crime that is committed in the adjoining state shall be considered as a crime against that state whether or not border control procedures have been concluded.
 Law enforcement authorities of both states will enter into an agreement for enforcing such provisions.